DetAndreTeatret/schedgeup-scraper/README.md

   ID will be in the URL (e.g `https://www.schedgeup.com/theatres/====>59<====/events`)

-Optionally the env variable `NATIVE_COUNTRY_CODE` could be set for proper parsing of badly formatted phone numbers from the users page. (defaults to +47)
+Optionally the env variable `NATIVE_COUNTRY_CODE` could be set for proper parsing of badly formatted phone numbers from the users page. (defaults to "NO" for Norway)